 Option 4 - Members who retire November 1, 2006, or later may elect a reduced benefit to provide continuing lifetime benefits for up to four primary beneficiaries under a Joint and Survivor Annuity.
 A member may specify percentages of his/her benefit or a flat dollar amount for each beneficiary; however, the total benefit amount payable to all beneficiaries cannot exceed the amount payable to the member.
 Cost-of-Living Benefits The basic benefit is increased each year by 2% of the original base benefit.
 For members retiring August 1, 2013, or later, the 2% COLA is paid on the fifth anniversary of the retirement benefit.
 Future annual increases are calculated on the original benefit and are not compounded.
 Members who retired before July 1, 2013, did not receive a COLA during the 2014 fiscal year.
 Members who retired effective July 1, 2013, did not receive a COLA on July 1, 2014.
 After missing one COLA, retirees resume COLA at 2% per year.
 Health Care Retirees, their spouses and dependents are eligible for a comprehensive medical expense health care plan as may be offered by the Retirement Board, subject to changes in terms and conditions from time to time.
-Contribution By Members 13% of salary; The member contribution rate is scheduled to increase to 14% of salary effective July 1, 2016.
-By Employers 14% of salaries of their employees who are members.
+Contribution By Members 14% of salary; By Employers 14% of salaries of their employees who are members.